iron-claw-972/VisionOnPi/Supercortex.md

 This document provides explanations and code samples for Vex sensors.

+# Electrical Guide

+## Pragmatics

+TODO Write

+## Theory

+TODO Write

+# Using Sensors and Actuators in Code

 ## Necessary Libraries

 In order to use actuators and sensors with python on the Raspberry Pi a few libraries need to be downloaded.
 Run the following commands in the terminal: